EndhaC/cyclistic_case_study/README.md

 In this part, I will document all the things that I did to complete my project from the beginning to the end.

-### I. Preparing the data.
+### I) Preparing the data

 This step is simply to prepare my working space.
 I downloaded all the CSV files from sources.
 After that, I uploaded all the files to bigquery and renamed each file appropriately based on their month.

 ![github_cyclistic_1](https://github.com/EndhaC/cyclistic_case_study/assets/121072673/62a405be-e521-4be8-9364-89b4947ae3c5)

-After checking that each file has the same schema, I know it will be much more efficient for the analysis process if I just combine everything into on single file.
+After checking that each file has the same schema, I know it will be much more efficient for the analysis process if I just combine everything into one single file.

 ![github_cyclistic_2](https://github.com/EndhaC/cyclistic_case_study/assets/121072673/01adc997-0b95-4d15-9ed5-6096324c7266)

+### II) Exploring the data

+Before working on the analysis, I need to familiarize myself with the data that I'm working with.